 This agency is responsible for all matters relating to the inspection of persons and goods arriving at the border.

 This agency is responsible for investigating violations of the immigration laws and enforcing the departure of non-American citizens who are not authorized to be in the United States.

 AAO — Administrative Appeals Office

 This is the appellate body within the USCIS that reviews USCIS decisions.

 This Cabinet department is still the primary decision-making authority over the issuance of visas.
 When a person applies for a visa, he or she does so overseas before an American consul, who is under the authority of the Secretary of State.
-Although the consular officer has the authority to issue the visa, the rules governing the requirements for the visa are promulgated and interpreted by Department of Homeland Security.
-The Department of Homeland Security assumes control over entry of the visa-holder once they arrive at the border.
+Although the consular officer has the authority to issue the visa, the rules governing the requirements for the visa are promulgated and interpreted by the Department of Homeland Security.
+The Department of Homeland Security assumes control over the entry of the visa-holder once they arrive at the border.

 These are the immigration courts that decide issues of removal.

 DOJ — Department of Justice